WorkerFramework/worker-framework/readme.md

  ### Header stamping

  The module uses the following headers that may be stamped on messages:
  - `x-caf-worker-retry`: a numerical count of the number of retries attempted for this message, only present for retried messages
+ - `x-caf-worker-retry-lmit`: a numerical representation of the number of retries allowed before a message will be deemed poisoned and moved to the worker's output queue
- - `x-caf-worker-rejected`: present for all messages published to the rejected queue, possible values are `TASKMESSAGE_INVALID` and `RETRIES_EXCEEDED`.
+ - `x-caf-worker-rejected`: present for all messages published to the rejected queue, possible values are `TASKMESSAGE_INVALID` and `RETRIES_EXCEEDED`

 ## Failure modes

  The following scenarios will prevent the module from initialising:

 - The configuration file is invalid
 - A connection to the RabbitMQ server cannot be established
 - A queue of a differing type has already been declared with the routing key

  The following scenarios have been identified as possible runtime failure modes for this module:

 - Non-transient RabbitMQ server failures
 - The prefetchBuffer exceeding the maximum backlog of the worker application

 ## Maintainers